Inside Earth: The Crust, Mantle, and Core

 Earth’s outer core is liquid with a thickness of about 2,400 km.
 It’s composed mostly of nickel and iron with a density between 9.9 to 12.2 g/cm3.
 Because the core is made of metal, electrical conduction transfers from the core to the mantle.

 The transition between the inner and outer core is 5,150 km beneath the Earth’s surface.
 At the center of the Earth, it’s about 5500°C. The pressure is remarkably intense.
 Earth’s inner core has the highest density at 12.9 g/cm3.

 How do we know what’s inside Earth?

 To overcome this, we use imaging and seismic tomography to see what’s inside Earth.
-During an earthquakes, seismic waves pulse through rocks in the crust and mantle.
-Overall, the speed at which the waves travel give you rock characteristics.
+During an earthquake, seismic waves pulse through rocks in the crust and mantle.
+Overall, the speed at which the waves travel gives you rock characteristics.

-For example, waves propagate faster for cooler rocks than hotter rocks.
+For example, waves propagate faster for cooler rocks than for hotter rocks.

 By understanding the time it takes for waves to travel, we can get a clearer picture of what’s inside Earth.
 Because of seismic waves, we now have images of inside the Earth.